Belal-Bari/05_Blog_API/Readme.md

-# Dual Frontend Backend API
+# Dual Frontend With Single Backend API

 This project implements a RESTful backend using **Node.js** and **Express**, designed to serve **two separate frontend applications**: